Cool stuff in Dubai

 Banyan Tree Al Wadi, Ras Al Khaimah

-An hour’s drive from Dubai, I found out while glamping at this resort that you really haven’t sampled UAE hospitality until:
+An hour’s drive from Dubai in the emirate of Ras Al Khaimah, I found out while glamping at this resort that you haven’t sampled UAE hospitality until your accommodation is even nicer than it looks on the photos, and best of all, has its own private, crystal-clear pool outside.

 Further information at: www.banyantree.com/en/al_wadi